Syed-Moinuddin2025/LearnSQLWithProjects/README.md

 - ✅ File handling and basic error handling
 - ✅ And much more coming soon!

-📘 All lessons are written with simple explanations and examples in `.ipynb` format,perfect for practice in Jupyter Notebook or VS Code with Python extension.
+📘 All lessons are written with simple explanations and examples in  VS Code ,perfect for practice in Jupyter Notebook or VS Code with Python extension.
 ### 🎥 Watch on YouTube Community Posts
  Follow my Python learning journey with visual explanations: